 - Divers must register prior to diving.

 - Campers must be at least 18 years old to register (We I.D.)

 - All off-road vehicles must be parked one hour prior to sunset.
 Note: We do not have riding trails specific for off-road vehicles.
-Use of these vehicles is allowed on camp roads for transportation purposes only.
+“Tube trails” are for pedestrian traffic only.

 - PET POLICY

 - Ginnie Springs Outdoors has a strict no pet policy.

 - Guests with service animals are welcome.
 Service animals are “dogs that are individually trained to do work or perform tasks with people with disabilities,” according to the Revised Americans with Disabilities Act Service Animal Requirements.

 - Service animals in a working capacity are allowed in all public areas of the park when accompanied by a visitor with a disability; and,

 - Under the ADA , service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.